 An article publishing charge (APC) is a charge associated with publishing gold open access.
-It supports a range of services which help ensure the trust, quality and impact of your published research.
+It supports a range of services which help make sure the trust, quality and impact of your published research.

 Many funders will allow you to use research grants to pay open access APCs for books and journals.
-See our guide tofunder open access policiesto see whether your funder could cover your charges.
+See our guide on funder open access policiesto see whether your funder could cover your charges.

 We’re partnering with groups of institutions around the world to help researchers publish gold OA in their chosen journals.
-These transformative and consortia agreements can benefit authors through reduced APCs, or allowing them publish OA at no cost to themselves.
-Find out if you’re eligible for this open access support.
+These transformative and consortia agreements can benefit authors through reduced APCs, or allow them publish OA at no cost to themselves.

 If your institution isn’t included in one of our OA agreements, it may have a central fund to support researchers who want to publish open access.
 These are usually managed by the institutional library, so this is a good place to start to find out what might be available for you.

 Many institutions also have an open access membership with Taylor & Francis Group.
 Researchers based at these institutions may be eligible to publish gold open access with us at no cost to themselves.

 Discounts and waivers for researchers in developing countries

 Taylor & Francis is committed to bringing research by scholars in emerging nations to the attention of the global academic community.
 We also want to make the option to publish in open access journals available to as many researchers as possible.